Septic Tank Systems, Regulations and Problems

 Sewage treatment options - All the options for treatment and disposal of sewage.

-Septic tank design - How a septic tank works.
+Septic tank design - How they work.

 Sewage smells inside or outside the house - Smelly drains and what to do about them.